phra/phra.github.io/posts/PEzor2.md

 # PEzor v2 — New Output Formats and Cobalt Strike Integration

 The `execute-assembly` capability of [Cobalt Strike](https://www.cobaltstrike.com/)'s beacon lets operators execute .NET assemblies without touching the disk and it deeply influenced the recent offensive developments by pushing the community to move towards .NET.
-But wouldn't be nice if we could [execute arbitary executables in-memory](https://iwantmore.pizza/posts/meterpreter-shellcode-inject.html) with the same ease?
+But wouldn't be nice if we could [execute arbitrary executables in-memory](https://iwantmore.pizza/posts/meterpreter-shellcode-inject.html) with the same ease?
 Let's find out how we can achieve that with [PEzor](https://iwantmore.pizza/posts/PEzor.html)!

 ![PEzor with Cobalt Strike](../assets/images/pezor-cobaltstrike.jpg "PEzor with Cobalt Strike")